remotion-dev/remotion/packages/docs/docs/ssr.md

 ## Render a video using Node.JS APIs

-The NPM package `@remotion/renderer` provides you with an API for rendering the videos programmatically.
+The NPM package `@remotion/renderer` provides you with an API for rendering media programmatically.
 You can make a video in three steps:

 <Step>1</Step> Creating a <a href="/docs/terminology#bundle">Remotion Bundle</a><br/>
 <Step>2</Step> Select the composition to render and calculate its metadata<br/>